ZeroFoxtrotAlpha/.paris-encoder/Readme.md

 Input any text.

-Choose a Character WPM (actual symbol speed).
+Choose a Character speed (actual symbol speed).

-Choose a Farnsworth WPM (effective spacing speed).
+Choose a Farnsworth timing (effective spacing speed).

 Preview or export a .paris file suitable for Morse keyer testing, CW simulators, or signal-timing visualization.